Mathew-St/Mathew_Steenkamp_dv.2022.t5x9b2_kunjani/README.md

 Place the kunjanihtdocs/htdocs/ folder into your local web server directory
 5. Edit http://localhost/index.php accordingly
 --> The site should load with full functionality

+## License
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+**Additional restrictions apply:**
+- Commercial use is **prohibited without explicit written permission**.
+- Redistribution in **closed-source projects is not allowed**, even if modified.
+- Contact the author for licensing exceptions.